This taco stew is the recipe most requested by anyone who knows my mom and now you can try it too! It’s like taco soup but thicker like a chili.

 You can use any cut of beef for a beef stew, round, chuck roast, chuck shoulder, etc. (like in our classic beef stew recipe) but in this taco stew recipe we stick with ground beef to give that taco flare.

-Stew cannot be left out overnight.
-To store stew, place in an airtight container and allow to cool almost completely then place in the fridge for up to 5 days.
+To store stew, place it in an airtight container and allow it to cool almost completely then place it in the fridge for up to 5 days.
 Save all the toppings to add right before serving.

 Yes!!
 Stew freezes really well!
 Just cool the stew completely and place in freezer bags or snag yourself our favorite Food Saver.
 Stew can be frozen for up to 2 months if you’ve pressed out all of the air and sealed it properly.

 It’s freezing cold outside right now and we are in the thick of soup season.
 I actually hate the cold weather, but I can’t get enough soups, stews and chilis!
 This taco stew is next on my soup menu!

 - Chicken Noodle Soup

 - Meatball Soup